NixOS/nix.dev/source/tutorials/nixos/nixos-configuration-on-vm.md

 On NixOS, use the `nixos-generate-config` command to create a configuration file that contains some useful defaults and configuration suggestions.

 Beware that the result of this command depends on your current NixOS configuration.
-The output of 'nixos-generate-config' can be made reproducible in a `nix-shell` environment.
+The output of `nixos-generate-config` can be made reproducible in a `nix-shell` environment.
 Here we provide a configuration that is used for the [NixOS minimal ISO image](https://nixos.org/download#nixos-iso):

 ```shell-session
 nix-shell -I nixpkgs=channel:nixos-23.11 -p "$(cat <<EOF